Summer annuals, dahlias, and tulips are planted in changeable expositions.

 Euonymus belong to the staff vine family (Celastraceae).
 There are about 200 species of euonymus in the world, most of them are tropic or subtropic plants, deciduous or evergreen shrubs or small trees.
 There are 50 species endemic for China.
 There are two species native to Latvia: European spindle (Euonymus europaeus) grows mostly in the western part and warted spindle (Euonymus verrucosus) – in Eastern part of Latvia.

-In the NBG collection there are 25 species, subspecies, and varieties and 100 cultivars of Euonymus.
+In the NBG collection there are 14 species and 10 cultivars of Euonymus.

 Cherries (Prunus, syn.
 Cerasus) are native in Europe and Southwest Asia.

-In the NBG collection there are 20 species and 5 cultivars of cherries.
+In the NBG collection there are 20 species and 5 decorative cultivars of cherries.

-In the rowan species collection (which is a collection of Latvian importance) there are about 70 species of rowans (Sorbus) from about 80 species growing in Northern hemisphere.
+In the rowan species collection there are about 109 species, 7 hybrids, 9 cultivars.
 Many plants are grown from seeds collected in the wild.
 Some of the specimens belong to the world’s endangered species, for example Sorbus arranensis, S. bristoliensis, S. devoniensis.
 In the collection, the Swedish whitebeam (Sorbus x intermedia) is also presented, which rarely occurs in the Western seashore of Latvia.